balderdashy/sails-docs/Models.md

 # What About Migrations?

+In schemaful databases (like MySQL) schema migrations occur automatically.
+Models default to `migrate:alter`, which tells Sails to attempt to auto-migrate the schema.

-Migrations happen automatically.
-Data migrations do not exist at this time but you can contact us if this is a feature that you are interested in.
+Explicit production data migrations, like in Rails, do not exist at this time-- production data is precious, and manual migrations can be dangerous.
+However, if this is a feature that you are interested in, please submit an issue, or better yet, a pull-request!